dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

   fmt.Println(x.String()) // "{1 9 42 144}"
   fmt.Println(x)          // "{[4398046511618 0 65536]}"
 ```
 In the first case, we print an `*IntSet` pointer, which does have a `String` method.
 In the second case, we call `String()` on an `IntSet` variable; the compiler inserts the implicit & operation, giving us a pointer, which has the `String` method.
 But in the third case, because the `IntSet` value does not have a `String` method, `fmt.Println` prints the representation of the struct instead.
-It’s important not to forget the & operator.
+It's important not to forget the & operator.
 Making String a method of `IntSet`, not `*IntSet`, might be a good idea, but this is a case-by-case judgment.

 ### Exercises
 - **Exercise 6.1**: Implement these additional methods: